zoraviel/ScrapingProject/README.md

-# Scrape multiple pages a table, and write them into a csv file.
+# Scrape multiple pages, a table, and write them into a csv file.
  First, you have to import a few things so that your code can run correctly.
 Here's what's needed:
  ```
  from bs4 import BeautifulSoup